 The institution's community started with 860 students in 2007.
 Today, there are 5,665 students in both college and Senior High School (SHS).
 MCL, like its parent school Mapúa University, offers SHS.
 MCL also adapted Mapúa's design for its SHS curricula and embedded Internet of Things ("IoT") which gave MCL a unique advantage in the secondary education sector, ensuring that our students and curricula remain globally competitive.
 MCL-SHS was opened in 2016, welcoming 1,021 Grade 11 students.
+In 2021, MCL-SHS has a total of 1,051 students.

 As part of its pledge to provide quality education to its students, the seven MCL's engineering programs, namely: Chemical Engineering, Civil Engineering, Computer Engineering, Electronics Engineering, Electrical Engineering, Industrial Engineering, and Mechanical Engineering, are all PTC-ACBET accredited.
 In addition, its Marine Engineering (MarE) and Marine Transportation (MT) programs were also awarded re-certification for five (5) years (A.Y.
 2019-2020 to 2023-2024) by the Belgian Maritime Inspectorate (BMI) in December 2019 and passed its periodic audit in January 2021.
-MCL was also granted ISO21001 certification and has passed the DNV routine audit in December 2021.
+MCL has also granted ISO21001 certification and has passed the DNV routine audit in December 2021.